-A holistic lifestyle is a way of living life that lets you look at the bigger picture – which is the whole person.
+A holistic lifestyle is a way of living that allows you to focus on you as a whole being.
 Holistic living is being connected to a wholeness.
-You do not try to make your life better by focusing on one area of your life such as healthy eating or personal growth.
+You shouldn’t try to make your life better by focusing on one area of such as healthy eating or personal growth.
 But holistic encompasses the connection between mind, body and soul.
 It is off the notion that what affects the mind, ultimately affects your body and your soul; for example a stress inducing job can result in anxiety and exhaustion that can manifest as headaches, tiredness and sleep deprived irritations which can affect your relationships at home or at work by being withdrawn or constantly angry or snapping at people without any underlying cause to the other’s action or outcome.

 To understand holistic living a little better, is to understand the root cause of our issues.
 A holistic lifestyle takes into account that so many things can affect us at a root level and throw us off balance, and very often the symptom is just one small part of the whole problem.
 So what are the root causes that can potentially throw us off balance?
 We can begin by looking at how our busy lives can get in our current society and culture.
 We live in a rapidly evolving world where technology plays a highly significant impact in our lives, and systems have been created around supporting that technological environment and lifestyle.
-We move fast daily and by fast, we expose ourselves to systems that help us support that fast lifestyle, that is exposure to fast food, exposure to social media and constant new trends, exposure to quick fix medications and supplements this in turn results in poor health choices, poor lifestyle choices, high level of cholesterol, stress and anxiety that only further frustrate our relationships, our work, our health and ultimately our lives as a whole.
+We move fast daily and by fast, we expose ourselves to systems that help support that fast lifestyle.
+Exposure to fast food, social media, constant new trends, quick fix medications and supplements …which in turn results in poor health choices, poor lifestyle choices, high level of cholesterol, and stress and anxiety that only further frustrate our relationships, our work, our health and ultimately our lives as a whole.

 So how do you deal with the root causes and get yourself back on balance?
 Look at yourself and assess your mind, your body and your soul.

 Are you feeding and nourishing your mind with the right information and positive conversations?
-What are you exposed to in terms of your friendships, relationships and networks?
-What are you nourishing in terms of information in your community, media and your home?
+What are you exposed to in terms of your friendships, relationships and network?
+What are you nourishing in terms of information in your community, media and in your home?

-What we think, we become and feeding our mind with a positive and nourishing outlook on life will create positive and nourishing experiences that amplify everyday living.
+Feeding our mind with a positive and nourishing outlook on life will create positive and nourishing experiences that amplify everyday living.
 How do we start creating a positive outlook on life?
-We can start by practising mindfulness; being aware and present at that moment, allowing ourselves to control our attention, how we respond and react.
+We can start by practicing mindfulness; being aware and present at that moment, allowing ourselves to control our attention, how we respond and react.
 We can nourish our mind by cutting out toxic situations, relationships and environments.
-This requires for us to just be with ourselves and have an honest conversation with where we are at, looking at our lives thoroughly to see if we are happy or not; are we excited for a new day as we wake up or do we dread the multitude of things we have to do.
-Nourishing our minds can be taken a step further by seeking therapy where they can help you analyze your life, provide guidance on how you can change your current state of mind and sub conscious thoughts and overall find peace and happiness.
+Nourishing our minds with positive energy can be taken a step further.
+Often a spiritual or meditation couch or counselor can help you analyze your life, provide guidance on how you can change your current state of mind and sub conscious thoughts and overall find peace and happiness.

 Nourishing your body does not simply require what food you eat and the amount of exercise you put in, but it requires patterns and connections that allow it to connect to your mind and your soul.

-This area can be somewhat tricky because we live in a world bombarded with different approaches and opinions to values, beliefs and core systems filtered by the media and sometimes even friends and family.
+This area can be somewhat tricky because we live in a world bombarded with different approaches, opinions, and beliefs filtered by the media and often even friends and family.
 Over time we simply just adopt and run with the masses.
-But as you nourish this area from a holistic and honest perspective, you will have a deeper understanding of who you are, your relationships and quite possibly what you expect from them.
+But as you nourish this area from a holistic and honest perspective, you will have a deeper understanding of who you are, your relationships and quite possibly, what you expect from them.
 More importantly, you will understand what you expect of yourself, overall making you a much happier, fulfilled person.